Coyn123/CitySprint/docs/CodingStandards.md

 **Implementation:**
 - **Meaningful Variable Names:** Use descriptive names for variables, functions, and structures.
   - **Example:** Instead of `x`, use `centerX` to indicate the variable's purpose.
 - **Consistent Indentation:** Follow a consistent indentation style to enhance the structure and readability of the code.
-Use 2 spaces per indentation level as per Google C++ coding standards.
+Use K&R style for everything except functions, which should use Allman style.
-  - **Example:**
+  - **Example for K&R style:**
     ```cpp
     int main() {
       int userAge = 25;